Senither/CH-Trans-Stats/README.md

 Clicker Heroes Transcensions History
 ======================================

-Quickly and easily see ascension history data for old transcendence, the project is still under development, more stuff comming here soon...
+Quickly and easily see ascension history data for old transcendences, the project is still under development, more stuff coming here soon...

+In the meantime you can checkout a live version of the app at https://ch-transcensions-history.senither.com/

 ## Contributing